-Mixing Plants for Producing Asphalt Paving Mixtures
+Mixing Plants for Hot-Mix Asphalt

-SCDOT Designation: SC-M-401 (07/21)
+SCDOT Designation: SC-M-401 (06/07)

 1. SCOPE

-1.1 This specification covers requirements for plants suitable for producing asphalt paving mixtures.
+1.1 This specification covers requirements for plants suitable for producing hot-mix asphalt (HMA).

 2. REFERENCED DOCUMENTS

 2.1 SCDOT Standard Specifications

 2.1.1 Division 300, Division 400

 2.2 AASHTO Standards

 2.2.1 T27, T195

 2.3 SCDOT Test Methods

 2.3.1 SC-T-78, SC-T-79

 3. REQUIREMENTS FOR ALL PLANTS

-3. 3.1 REQUIREMENTS FOR ALL PLANTS Uniformity:
+3.1 Uniformity:

-3.1 Uniformity: Design and coordinate the plant within these specifications and in accordance with the job mix formula.
-Produce a mixture that meets specifications stated in sections 300 and 400 of the current SCDOT Standard Specifications, Supplemental Specifications, and Contract

-3.1 3.1.1 Uniformity: Design and coordinate the plant within these specifications and in accordance with the job mix formula.
-Produce a mixture that meets specifications stated in sections 300 and 400 of the current SCDOT Standard Specifications, Supplemental Specifications, and Contract Special Provisions.
+3.1.1 Design and coordinate the plant within specifications and in accordance with the job mix formula.

-3.1 3.1.1 3.2 Uniformity: Design and coordinate the plant within these specifications and in accordance with the job mix formula.
-Produce a mixture that meets specifications stated in sections 300 and 400 of the current SCDOT Standard Specifications, Supplemental Specifications, and Contract Special Provisions.
-Equipment for Preparation of Asphalt Mixtures: Equip binder storage tanks for heating the material, under effective and positive control at all times, to the temperature required in the paving mixture specifications.
-Heat tanks by steam or oil coils, electricity, or other means such that no flame shall be in direct contact
+3.2 Equipment for Preparation of HMA:

+3.2.1 Equip tanks for storage of binder for heating the material, under effective and positive control at all times, to the temperature required in the paving mixture specifications.
+Heat tanks by steam or oil coils, electricity, or other means such that no flame shall contact the heating tank.

+3.2.2 Provide proper and continuous circulation between storage tank and proportioning units during the entire operating period.

+3.2.3 Keep the discharge end of the binder circulating pipe below the surface of the binder in the storage tank to prevent discharging the hot binder into the open air.

-- 3.2.4 Ensure that all pipe lines and fittings are properly insulated with either steam or oil-jackets to prevent heat loss.
-When the binder is emulsified asphalt, make provisions in the binder transfer system that will enable the operator to turn off or reduce the heat media from all lines, pumps, and jacketed binder buckets as soon as the system is open and circulating properly. - 3.2.5 Supply proper storage tank capacity to ensure continuous operation of the plant and uniform temperature of the binder when it is introduced into the aggregate.
+3.2.4 Ensure that all pipe lines and fittings are properly insulated with either steam or oil- jackets to prevent heat loss.
+When the binder is emulsified asphalt, make provisions in the binder transfer system that will enable the operator to turn off or reduce the heat

+media from all lines, pumps, and jacketed binder buckets as soon as the system is open and circulating properly.

+- 3.2.5 Supply proper storage tank capacity to ensure continuous operation of the plant and uniform temperature of the binder when it is introduced into the aggregate.
 Calibrate tanks accurately to 100 gallon intervals and provide accessibility for measuring the volume of the binder at any time. - 3.2.6 Provide a sampling top and valve in the binder storage tank located approximately in the bottom one-third of the tank or in the feed line between the pump and the return line discharge.
-Make the sampling valve readily accessible and free from obstruction. - 3.2.7 Provide means for circulation to maintain a uniform product when filled with Polymer Modified Asphalts (PMA). - 3.2.8 Supply a sufficient number of tanks when more than one grade of binder is to be used. - 3.3 Mineral Filler - 3.3.1 Supply dry storage for mineral filler, when required, and make provision for accurate proportioning.
-When re-circulated back into the mix, keep baghouse fines dry and introduce them back into the mixture at a constant rate, as needed.
-Control mineral filler systems by a proportioning device accurate to within plus or minus 10% of the amount required.
-Ensure that the mineral filler proportioning system consists of a continuous feeder system that will proportion the flow rate by actual weight.
-Interlock the feeding system to the plant control to notify the plant operator immediately if no flow is detected. - 3.4 Cold Aggregate Feeders - 3.4.1 Provide a mechanical means for uniformly feeding the raw aggregates into the dryer so that uniform production and temperature may be assured.
+Make the sampling valve readily accessible and free from obstruction. - 3.2.7 Provide means for circulation to maintain a uniform product when filled with Polymer Modified Asphalts (PMA). - 3.2.8 Supply sufficient number of tanks when more than one grade of binder is to be used. - 3.3 Mineral Filler - 3.3.1 Supply dry storage for mineral filler, when required, and make provision for accurate proportioning.
+When re-circulated back into the mix, keep baghouse fines dry and introduce back into the mixture at a constant rate, as needed. - 3.4 Cold Aggregate Feeders - 3.4.1 Provide a mechanical means for uniformly feeding the raw aggregates into the dryer so that uniform production and temperature may be ensured.
 When aggregates must be blended, ensure a synchronized proportioning method.
-Provide a cold feed bin for each individual material as directed by the job mix formula for the mix being produced.
+Provide a cold feed bin for each individual material as directed by job mix formula.
 Supply an additional feeder to deliver recycled asphalt material. - 3.5 Dryer - 3.5.1 Provide a dryer of satisfactory design capable of drying and heating the aggregate to the moisture and temperature requirements set forth in the paving mixture specifications, without leaving any visible unburned oil or carbon residue on the aggregate when discharged from the dryer.